zaid-g/zaid-g/README.md

 - 👋 Hi, I’m Zaid (pronounced Zayd)
-- 👀 My main interests are in machine learning (especially online and interactive learning) and economics
+- 👀 My main interests are in machine learning (especially RL, multi-armed bandits, and interactive learning) and economics
 - 🌱 I’m currently learning about many things, including reinforcement learning, blockchain, and simulated economies
 - 💞️ I’m looking to collaborate on impactful projects matching one or more of my interests
 - 🔗 https://zaid-g.github.io/